sankalpsaoji98/Digital_Education_Project/README.md

 ## Acknowledgements
-The work was done for Buffalo Solar and is the property of the company.
+The work was done for University of Rochester Medical Center and is the property of the company.